User Research Portfolio · 2025

 The Problem

 Psychology and neuroscience students and early-career researchers face significant structural barriers to accessing research opportunities.
-Existing resources are fragmented, overly academic in tone, and largely disconnected from the lived experiences of students from underrepresented backgrounds — particularly those navigating both academic and community identities simultaneously.
+Existing resources are fragmented, overly academic in tone, and largely disconnected from the lived experiences of students from underrepresented backgrounds.

 Research Approach